 Are We Crazy About Our Kids?

-Science shows that a child’s experiences during the earliest years are vital to building the foundation for lifelong individual success—in school and in life.
+Science shows that a child’s experiences during the early years are vital to building the foundation for future success – in school and in life.
 Now economists are studying the costs and benefits of high-quality early care and preschool.
-And they’re worried—not because we’re spending too much but because we’re spending too little where it matters most.
+And they’re worried—not because we’re spending too much but because we’re investing too little where it matters most.

 The film also travels to Quebec which rolled out a novel jobs and anti-poverty program: they introduced universal early care and pre-K for $7 a day, along with expanded paid parental leave and other family supports.
 Quebec child poverty rates fell from the highest in Canada to the lowest.